 Ever wondered why taking cold medicine while also using marijuana is a no-no that’s been flooding our social media feeds?
 Well, the truth is while combining cannabis with over-the-counter (OTC) medications, there are certain dos and don’ts to keep in mind.
+Needed to know the benefits of combining weed and cold medicine.

 So, make sure you’re up-to-date on what these ‘black holes’ of data mean for your health.
 This blog post sheds light on how weed interacts with common OTC drugs and within medical treatment plans.
 So, marketers, patients, doctors & nutritionists know if they should perhaps bask in ignorance or take notice.

-Introduction: discuss why it is important to understand the interaction between cannabis and OTC medications
+Understanding the interaction between cannabis and OTC medications

 The use of both cannabis and (OTC) medications can have a significant impact on our health and well-being.
 It is important to understand the connection between these two substances to ensure they are used safely and effectively.
 Cannabis has been more acceptable in recent years.
 It is now used for medicinal purposes in many countries around the world.
 This increased number has led to more people using cannabis in combination with OTC medications.
 This medicine can present some risks, if not monitored.